The Wedding of River Song: Filming and effects

 "The Wedding of River Song" was one of the last episodes filmed for the series; 29 April 2011 was the last day of filming.
 However, a scene from "Let's Kill Hitler" was delayed and shot on 11 July 2011, making that the last day of filming for the series.
 American television hostess Meredith Vieira recorded her report of Churchill's return to the Buckingham Senate in front of a green screen while filming a segment for The Today Shows "Anchors Abroad" segment in May 2011.

 Mark Gatiss, who played Gantok, was credited in this episode under the pseudonym "Rondo Haxton", a homage to the American horror actor Rondo Hatton on whom the character's look was based; Gatiss underwent prosthetics to play the part.

 Gatiss, who has written for Doctor Who, also played Professor Richard Lazarus in "The Lazarus Experiment" (2007) and provided the voice of Danny Boy in "Victory of the Daleks".

 The cast found working with the eye patches strange as they had to act with one eye; Alex Kingston remarked that it made her "slightly dizzy".
-Actor Karen Gillan was allowed to fire a specially-made machine gun used for films.
+Karen Gillan was allowed to fire a specially-made machine gun used for films.
 Churchill's Buckingham Senate was filmed in Cardiff's City Council building.
 The script called for an Indiana Jones style tunnel for the Headless Monks' chamber, but as that kind of location was not available in Cardiff a set was built instead.
 The skulls were hand-crafted and required a lot of preparation, so it was one of the first things started for the episode's production.